MI-OSiRIS/ldaputil/README.md

 optional arguments:
-  -h, --help            show this help message and exit --delete              Delete specified DN from uid.
+  -h, --help            show this help message and exit -d, --delete              Delete specified DN from uid.
 Default is to add.
   --relax               Do not perform checks or formatting on subject DN.
                         Intended for deleting malformed entries or testing.
   -c CONFIG, --config CONFIG